agnelpb/Unity-Coding-Guidelines/README.md

 You may use the following tags in addition to summary :

-summary: A brief summary of what the method or class does.

 param : Describes each parameter of a method.

 returns : Describes what the method returns (for non-void methods).